gitter-badger/saturn/README.md

 ```Bash
 npm install --production
 ```
-*You may have to run with* ```sudo``` *if you are on a Linux distribution.*
+Reminder: *You may have to run with* ```sudo``` *if you are on a Linux distribution.*

+Next, run gulp
 ```Bash
 gulp
 ```
-and run "nw" located in the dist folder.
+Next, run "nw" located in the dist folder.
-Reminder: "nw" is only for testing purposes, building will download Node-Webkit and compile for you.
+Reminder: *"nw" is only for testing purposes, building will download Node-Webkit and compile for you.*

 # Building
 to build a release run:
 ```Bash